AlexanderPaulStevens/AlexanderPaulStevens.github.io/papers/index.md

 **[7]** Stevens, A. Peeperkorn, J. De Smedt, J., On-manifold Adversarial Training to Improve Robustness and Generalization in Outcome-Oriented Predictive Process Monitoring.

-**[6]** Reusens, M., Stevens, A., Tonglet, J., De Smedt, J., Verbeke, W., vanden Broucke, S. Baesens, B., A Review and Experimental Evaluation of the State-of-the-art in Text.
+**[6]** Reusens, M., Stevens, A., Tonglet, J., De Smedt, J., Verbeke, W., vanden Broucke, S. Baesens, B., A Review and Experimental Evaluation of the State-of-the-art in Text Classification.

 # Papers In Submission